 What kind of easy to implement pricing of glasses or monitoring system can ensure that workers in garment factories purchase glasses and use them regularly in the workplace?
 Would providing free glasses to workers (thereby overcoming price barriers) positively impact productivity of workers, attrition from their jobs, job satisfaction and quality of life?

 The Eye Health (EH) study is composed of three randomized controlled trials.
 In all 3 trials, we narrow down on sewing machine operators (SMOs) in garment factories suffering from the progressive decline of eyesight with age, called presbyopia.
-Uncorrected presbyopia costs up to $11 billion in lost productivity globally, assuming people are productive up to the age of 50 years. (link) Addressing this widespread and easily remedied problem has the potential to improve quality of life, job satisfaction, and job performance.
-These trials have been co-designed and implemented with a team of researchers who in their RCT conducted among presbyopic tea plantation workers in Assam, India, found massive increases in productivity in the treatment group which was provided free glasses.
-(Congdon et al. (2018)) In the first trial, our interventions vary prices- workers get glasses for a subsidized rate or for free - and monitoring of glasses worn by peers and supervisors.
-We study the impact of these interventions on adherence to glasses wear, visual quality of life, attitudes towards glasses, self-assessment of productivity, and job satisfaction among other outcomes.
-In the second trial, we evaluate the impact of offering free glasses to SMOs suffering from presbyopia on attrition from the factories over a period of one and half years.
+Uncorrected presbyopia costs up to $11 billion in lost productivity globally, assuming people are productive up to the age of 50 years.
+Addressing this widespread and easily remedied problem has the potential to improve quality of life, job satisfaction, and job performance.
+However, in order to motivate industry and other key stakeholders to invest in solving the problem of uncorrected presbyopia in adults, higher-quality data on the postive impact of vision correction are needed.
+These trials have been co-designed and implemented with a team of researchers who in their RCT conducted among presbyopic tea plantation workers in Assam, India, found massive increases in productivity in the treatment group which was provided free glasses (Congdon et al. (2018).
+In the first trial, our interventions vary prices- workers get glasses for a subsidized rate or for free.
+We study the impact of these interventions on adherence to glasses wear, visual quality of life, and attitudes towards glasses among other outcomes.
+In the second trial, we evaluate the impact of offering free glasses to SMOs suffering from presbyopia and monitoring by supervisors on attrition from the factories over a period of 18 months.
 This would be accompanied by a qualitative study investigating workers' reasons for attriting, the impact of glasses on their duties at work, and the difficulties they faced in developing a habit of wearing glasses.
 In the third trial, we will measure the effect of providing free glasses to presbyopic SMOs on their productivity at work.
-The results of the three trials would provide rigorous evidence on which pricing policies and monitoring mechanisms enhance the use of glasses among sewing machine operators.
+The results of the three trials would provide rigorous evidence on which pricing policies and monitoring mechanisms improve the use of glasses among sewing machine operators.
 It would also be instructive in making (or not making) a case for employer-provisioned free or subsidized glasses for presbyopic workers in the garment industry, depending on the consequent causal increase in productivity and decrease in attrition.

 Our qualitative research brought forth many key insights, some of which are below: